vuejs/pinia/packages/docs/core-concepts/index.md

 })
 ```

-This _name_, also referred as _id_, is necessary and is used by Pinia to connect the store to the devtools.
+This _name_, also referred to as _id_, is necessary and is used by Pinia to connect the store to the devtools.
 Naming the returned function _use..._ is a convention across composables to make its usage idiomatic.

 `defineStore()` accepts two distinct values for its second argument: a Setup function or an Options object.